In the Transformation, replace Competition with Co-Creation

 I have thousands of good reasons (all rational) and hard-facts / data to prove why any Company needs to co-create its future in operational, product, and service innovation arenas.
 You can say, who am I to tell?

-I’m a working man who has seen the disruption eating up the flesh and bones of established, legacy companies.
+I’m a working man who has seen the disruption of eating up the flesh and bones of established, legacy companies.
 I’ve seen the hundreds of restructuring/change programs and the hundreds of thousands of redundancies (Ericsson, HP, Bank of America, Unilever, Procter, Visa and so many others) that will continue.

 The answer you need lies in the objective observation of change and transformation of many industries and company models.
 Then, turn to your business plans that you have followed for many years as a same, old routine.
 Don’t you see that as you are today, there’s not much growth potential?

 Co-create, find new horizons, grow through partnerships, give space to your customers …or else persist on your own (30-years’) routine, hoping that you will survive.
 My thoughts are with you and to our economic growth potential.
-For next generations.
+For the next generations.
 For Prosperity.
 For social balance.

 If only we change and see anew…